Resources/Audiences/Civil Contractors & GCs/Market & Competitor Intelligence

 • Chase only the work that fits your strengths (production advantage)

-• Do not try to win everything by cutting margin below your floor
+• Don’t try to win everything by cutting margin below your floor

 • Use market signal early to avoid wasted bids